LuPro/lupro.github.io/blog_sources/plasmo_nav_gestures.md

 (*Maybe someday I'll add a LaTeX parser to the blog.
 Or I just copy in a screenshot.
 We'll see*)

-Now there is one remaining problem: As a self-respecting microcontroller dev who absolutely knows he is not restricted by a 16MHz CPU without a floating point arithmetic unit, but still cannot shake old habits having `e` to the power of a floating point number in that formula hurts.
+Now there is one remaining problem: As a self-respecting microcontroller dev who absolutely knows he is not restricted by a 16MHz CPU without a floating point arithmetic unit, but still cannot shake old habits that having `e` to the power of a floating point number in that formula hurts.

 Luckily there is an approximation formula that is a bit cheaper